Youth suicide prevention resources

 Who should call?

-If you feel you are in a crisis, whether or not you are thinking about killing yourself, please call the Lifeline.
-People have called us for help with substance abuse, economic worries, relationship and family problems, sexual orientation, illness, getting over abuse, depression, mental and physical illness, and even loneliness.
+If you feel you are in a crisis, whether or not you are thinking about killing yourself, please call Lifeline.
+People have called us for help with substance abuse, economic worries, relationship, and family problems, sexual orientation, illness, getting over abuse, depression, mental and physical illness, and even loneliness.

 If you or someone you know is at risk of suicide, get help now

 - The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.
 Need help now?
 The Trevor Project hotline is available 24/7: 1-866-488-7386.